 The state of Wudi, also called Fadi 伐地 or Western An 西安國, was located west of modern Bukhara in Uzbekistan.
 Historiographical sources of China also mention some other communities in the region of the Sogdhiana, like Nasebo 那色波 or Lesser Shi 小史 (modern Karshi), Wunahe 烏那曷 (modern Andkhoy, Afghanistan), Muguo 穆國, or Peihan 㤄捍/Pohanna 鏺汗那/Bahanna 拔汗那 (near Andijon, Uzbekistan).
 Muguo, also transliterated as Mulu 木鹿, Malan 馬蘭, Malu 馬盧, Molu 末祿 or Mali 馬里, was located near modern Türkmenabat in modern Turkmenistan on the banks of River Amu Darya.
 It was the westernmost state of the Soghdiana and disappeared at the beginning of the 7th century.

 There is still discussion going on about the origin of the name Zhaowu.
 It is traditionally said to be derived from the ancient city of Zhaowu 昭武 north of the Qilian Range 祁連 山 (modern Linze 臨澤, Gansu).
 During the Han period 漢 (206 BCE-220 CE) its inhabitants moved to the west, forced by the raids of the steppe federation of the Xiongnu 匈奴.
-Their king founded the state of Kang (i.e. Kangju) and enfeoffed his eight sons with statelets located in the neighborhood.
+Their king founded the state of Kang (i.e. Kangju) and made his eight sons rulers of several statelets located in the neighbourhood.

 The region of the Soghdiana acted as cultural turntable between Persia, India, and China.
 During the Tang period, the Soghdian cities were incorporated into the Protectorate of the Pacified West (Anxi duhufu 安西都護府).
 The influence of the Tang empire can be seen, for instance, in the coins of the Soghdian states that imitated the Chinese coins with the square hole in the middle.
 Yet the coins are inscribed with Soghdian script, and present the names of rulers.
 This helps reconstructing the history of that region as well as to identify local names with the renderings presented in Chinese sources.